I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Play-WAV/README.md

 ## Description

-This program starts off by using an Invoke-WebRequest to download a WAV file The system volume is then turned up to the max level Then the script will be paused until a mouse movement is detected After one is the WAV file will be played
+This program starts off by using an Invoke-WebRequest to download a WAV file<br>
+The system volume is then turned up to the max level<br>
+Then the script will be paused until a mouse movement is detected<br>
+After one is the WAV file will be played

 ## Getting Started